kiyoungsun/Example/README.md

-# Processed resultsof a INPE scintillation dataset
+# Processed results of a INPE scintillation dataset

 Here are the processed results used in the paper: